 Are you in the market for a new golf bag?
 The options can be overwhelming because the variations are endless, and it can be hard to notice all the differences.

-With a little help, you can reduce the number of options based on your personal preferences.
-How you play the game and what you like to bring along can make all the differences as you shop for a new bag.
+With a little help, you can narrow down the number of options based on your personal preferences.
+How you play the game and what you like to bring along can make all the difference as you shop for a new bag.

 Golf Guide